UW-Macrostrat/node-api-template/README.md

 # node-api-template
-An easy to understand, mildly opinionated, RESTish API template
+An easy to understand, mildly opinionated, RESTish API template built with Node.js

 ### About
+Designed to minimally abstract database logic, this template scaffolds common API design decisions and allows you to quickly distribute your data in common formats such as JSON and CSV.

+### Features
++ Versioning
++ Support for various data stores
++ Tests
++ Flexibility
++ Extensibility

 ### Install